-Connectivity: Wi-Fi / Access options: Key, fingerprint, keypad, app, voice / Auto-unlock: Yes / Battery type: Four U-Tech AA ultra lithium batteries / Battery life: Up to one year / Guest codes: Yes / Works with: Amazon Alexa and Google Home
+Connectivity: Bluetooth & Wi-Fi (Z-Wave version also available) / Access options: Key, fingerprint, keypad, app, voice / Auto-unlock: Yes / Battery type: Four AA alkaline batteries / Battery life: Up to one year / Guest codes: Yes / Works with: Amazon Alexa, Google Home, Samsung SmartThings

 My favorite way to unlock a door is with my fingerprint.
 It’s the fastest, most reliable, and easiest option.
 It’s also impossible for my children to forget their fingers.
 But fingerprint unlocking alone doesn’t give you good options for visitors, which is why I like the U-Bolt Pro WiFi.

 In addition to the fingerprint reader, the U-Bolt Pro WiFi has a keypad and — if you really want — a hidden keyed lock.
 It also has auto-unlock using a smartphone, but this didn’t work in my testing.
-It has built-in Wi-Fi, so it can connect to Amazon Alexa and Google Home for voice control and smart home automations, but it doesn’t support Apple Home.
+It has built-in Wi-Fi so that it can connect to Amazon Alexa, Google Home, and Samsung SmartThings for voice control and smart home automations, but it doesn’t support Apple Home.

 It’s impossible for my children to forget their fingers

 The backlit keypad is circular and goes around the fingerprint pad.
-It’s an easy to use, if somewhat unconventional, design.
+It’s an easy-to-use design, if somewhat unconventional.
 To use the keyhole, you have to physically unhook the keypad, which is attached on a hinge, and reattaching it does take a bit of brute force.